 - Protected health information (PHI) under the Health Insurance Portability and Accountability Act (HIPAA)

 - Any forms or information about an employee’s eligibility to work in the United States.
 This includes I-9 forms, photocopy of their driver’s license or any Equal Employment Opportunity (EEO) records

 - Highly sensitive data like bank account info, Social Security number or immigration documents

 IMPORTANT: Personnel and confidential records must be retained for three years from the date of termination.

-As a leading CPEO in Chicago (certified professional employer organization), MidwestHR has been partnering with small and medium-sized businesses for over 20 years.
+As a leading PEO in Chicago (professional employer organization), MidwestHR has been partnering with small and medium-sized businesses for over 20 years.
 By outsourcing HR to our team of experts, you can focus on strategic initiatives that grow your company.
 According to the Department of Labor, you’re still required to retain the appropriate personnel files, but you’ll have us to answer any questions along the way.
 Give us a call at 630-836-3000 to learn more.